Monodromy representations of $p$-adic differential equations in families

 Suppose that $\kappa_K$ is perfect.
 Then every finite separable extension $L$ of $\kappa_K((\overline{t}))$ can be written as $\kappa'((\overline{u}))$ for some finite (separable) extension $\kappa'$ of $\kappa_K$ and some $\overline{u}$.
 Consequently, the corresponding connected eligible covering of $A_K(\epsilon,1)$ can (after increasing $\epsilon$) be itself viewed as an annulus over the unramified extension of $K$ with residue field $\kappa'$.
 We refer to a pullback along such a covering as a \emph{pullback along $L$}.

-If $\kappa_K$ is not perfect, then we may apply similar logic after replacing $K$ with a suitable extension (to ensure that $\kappa'$ is separable over $\kappa_K$).
-In fact, this can always be taken to be a finite extension of $K$ (depending on $L$). \end{defn}
+If $\kappa_K$ is not perfect, then we may apply similar logic if we allow ourselves to first make a base change from $K$ to a suitable finite extension $K'$ (depending on $L$), in order to enforce that the residue field of any component of $L \otimes_{\kappa_K((t))} \kappa_{K'}((t))$ is separable over $\kappa_{K'}$. \end{defn}

 \begin{defn} For $\calE \in \calC_K$, we say that $\calE$ is \emph{quasiconstant} if there exists some finite separable extension $L$ of $\kappa_K((\overline{t}))$ such that, after replacing $K$ with some extension field $K'$ for which the pullback of $\calE$ along $L$ is defined, this pullback is a trivial connection.
 Since the triviality of a connection can be checked after a base extension, the choice of $K'$ does not matter. \end{defn}